deanwampler/spark-scala-tutorial/tutorial/src/index.md

 * **Joins7:** Spark supports SQL-style joins and this exercise provides a simple example.
 * **SparkStreaming8:** The streaming capability is relatively new and this exercise shows how it works to construct a simple "echo" server.
 Running it is a little more involved.
 See below.

-Let's examine these exercises in more detail...
+Let's now work through these exercises...

 ## Intro1: